 ANATEL carried out the privatisation of the former public monopoly operator and gradually opened the sector to competition, in addition to fostering universal access to basic telecom services.
 According to the General Telecommunications Law and to the regulations issued by ANATEL, licences to provide telecommunications services are granted either under the public regime, by means of a Concession or a Permission, or under the private regime, by means of an Authorisation.
 Only certain fixed-line service providers are currently operating under the public regime (Telefónica, Embratel and Oi, commonly referred to as "Concessionaires").
-All the other telecommunications services providers in Brazil are currently operating under the private regime, including all the mobile and data service providers.
+All the other telecommunications services providers in Brazil are currently operating under the public and data service providers.